adknowledgeportal/data-models/README.md

 For more information on the automated workflows, review the CI/CD documentation for the [build workflow](.github/workflows/README.md#build-workflow).

+> **Note on unversioned schema registration:** When a PR is open, the `register-schema` workflow registers schemas to the `test.ad` Synapse organization without a semantic version.
+This is safe to do across multiple concurrent PRs — Synapse assigns each registration a unique internal `version_id`, so schemas from different PRs are stored independently and do not overwrite one another.

 ### Editing attributes by module:

 The full `AD.model.csv` file has over 1400 attributes and is unwieldy to edit and hard to review changes for.
 For ease of editing, the full data model is divided into "module" subfolders, like so: